slint-ui/slint/docs/langref/src/conversions.md

 ## Conversions

+Slint supports conversions between different types.
+Explicit conversions are required to make the UI description more robust, but implicit conversions are allowed between some types for convenience.

+The following conversions are possible:

 -   `int` can be converted implicitly to `float` and vice-versa
 -   `int` and `float` can be converted implicitly to `string`
 -   `physical-length` and `length` can be converted implicitly to each other only in